Our Thesis

 4. Re-decentralization makes markets bigger, dominant players and moats smaller, and rewards superior execution by anyone.

-In less than six years the global market for rides jumped from $100 to $200 billion thanks mostly to Uber, and it’s still growing.
+In less than six years the global market for ride hailing jumped from $100 to $200 billion thanks mostly to Uber, and it’s still growing.
 Uber lowered transaction costs by removing barriers—cashless payment, app-ordered rides, privately owned cars—that unleashed an explosion of market-expanding competition and innovation.

-In other words, SSI will expand every market it touches.
+In other words, AW will expand every market it touches.

-5. Cooperative network effects of SSI will be exponentially bigger than platform network effects.
+5. Cooperative network effects of AW will be exponentially bigger than platform network effects.

 When networks “cooperate” some value from one network is transferable to another.
 Cooperative inter-network effects are exponentially greater than intra-network effects*, like comparing the internet to AOL.